PAP–UMNO relations

+After Singapore's separation from Malaysia in 1965, the relationship between the PAP and UMNO has remained marked by periodic disputes over trade, migration, media coverage and symbolic gestures.
+However, the parties have also demonstrated a pragmatic capacity for cooperation, particularly in matters of security, infrastructure and regional diplomacy.
+Although tensions occasionally resurface, the level of hostility has generally diminished over the decades.
+Both countries have pursued distinct political and economic paths, reflecting their divergent national priorities while maintaining a functional bilateral relationship.

 Origins

-Both parties have common roots, being formed during the period of anti-colonialism and widespread resentment which grew after the Japanese Occupation.
-Initially allowing insurgent-faction members advocating communism into both their parties as an ally against colonialism, both later developed hostile relations with the Malayan Communist Party (MCP) and Indonesian Communist Party (PKI), expelling the leftists from their ranks.
-Thus, the PAP and UMNO had co-operated closely for some time to work towards eliminating the MCP insurgency and achieving independence from colonialism.
+Both parties were formed during the period of anti-colonial resentment following the Japanese occupation.
+They initially admitted communist ex-insurgents as allies against colonialism, and co-operated to form an independent Malaysia (including Singapore and the Borneo States) in 1963.
+Both also became hostile to the Malayan Communist Party (MCP) and Indonesian Communist Party (PKI), expelled leftists from their ranks, and confronted the communist insurgency and Indonesia in the 1950s.

-Such co-operation culminated in 1963 with the merger of Singapore and the Federation of Malaya to form Malaysia alongside Sabah and Sarawak.
+Overview

 Formation of Malaysia

-After Malayan independence, the PAP- and UMNO-led governments of Singapore and Malaya began negotiating a merger of their respective territories in 1960.
+After Malayan independence, the PAP and UMNO-led governments of Singapore and Malaya began negotiating a merger of their respective territories in 1960.
 Initially, Tunku Abdul Rahman, the prime minister of Malaya, refused.
-However, fears of the MCP-backed insurgency taking over Singapore and using it as a base against Malaya gave reason for the Malayan government to admit Singapore as a member state, and for Singapore, the promise of independence from British colonial rule and economic growth with a guaranteed common market between the two nations gave the city-state reason enough to join the federation.
+But fears that the MCP would seize Singapore and use it as a baze against Malaya led him to relent.
+Singapore additionally sought complete independence from Britain, and a guaranteed common market.

-On 24 April 1961 Lee Kuan Yew proposed the idea of forming Malaysia during a meeting to Tunku Abdul Rahman, after which Tunku invited Lee to prepare a paper elaborating on this idea.
+On 24 April 1961 Lee Kuan Yew proposed a united Malaysia to Tunku Abdul Rahman, after which Tunku invited Lee to prepare a paper elaborating the idea.
 On 9 May, Lee sent the final version of the paper to Tunku and then deputy Malayan Prime Minister Abdul Razak.
 In the paper, Lee wrote : "Therefore, a plan to create a federation of these three territories must be tactfully and gradually introduced into the minds of the peoples of the three territories, and should be presented as a desire of the peoples living in this region, and not initiated by the British."
 There were doubts about the practicality of the idea but Lee assured the Malayan government of continued Malay political dominance in the new federation.
 Razak supported the idea of the new federation and worked to convince Tunku to back it.